Health and your Heart: Smoked Salmon Nutrition

 consuming; different species have different fat contents,

 and therefore will have more or less calories.
+Smoked salmon calories are actually very few.
 Also the smoking

 will affect the salt/sodium content.
 But the basic proteins